feast-dev/feast-workshop/module_0/README.md

 There are three user groups here worth considering.
 The ML platform team, the ML engineers running batch inference on models, and the data scientists building models.

 ## User group 1: ML Platform Team
 The team here sets up the centralized Feast feature repository and CI/CD in GitHub.
-This is what's seen in `feature_repo_aws/`.
+This is what's seen in `feature_repo_aws/` or `feature_repo_gcp/`.

 ### Step 0 (AWS): Setup S3 bucket for registry and file sources
 This assumes you have an AWS account & Terraform setup.
 If you don't: